Merisiel0/Merisiel0/README.md

 ### Current projects:
 - **Sphere**
   Using vulkan, sdl3, entt and a couple other libraries, I'm working on rendering 3D models with PBR materials and accurate lighting.
-My goal is to get to ray tracing and HDR someday!
+My goal is to get to ray tracing and HDR someday.
   <br><br>
   [![Sphere](https://img.shields.io/badge/Sphere-Game%20Engine-darkgreen?style=for-the-badge)](https://github.com/Merisiel0/snstc)